 The Latin genitive of the constellation name is "Cancri" (pronounced ˈkæŋkraɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Cancri (the brightest star of Cancer based on the Bayer catalog); or 23 Cancri (the 23th star in the constellation of Cancer based on the Flamsteed catalog).

-Sky chart of Cancer from your location
+Sky Chart of Cancer Constellation

 Here we provide a simplified sky chart of the Cancer constellation.
 Alternatively it is possible to locate Cancer in the night sky using our Online Interactive Planetarium.

-Visibility of Cancer from your location
+Visibility of Cancer Constellation